 WBCM completed intensive permitting requirements on an aggressive schedule that included fast-tracking the pier building permit and the marine and foundation construction to allow construction to begin early.
 WBCM coordinated with Baltimore City, the Maryland Department of the Environment, the US Army Corps of Engineers, the MHT, and FEMA to ensure that construction could proceed on the accelerated schedule.

 WBCM assisted the team in establishing the pier deck and first floor elevations in accordance with FEMA and City floodplain resiliency requirements.
-The hotel will be located above the 500-year Design Flood Elevation and adequately floodproofed above the 500-year Flood Protection Elevation.
+The at-grade level of the renovated structure was raised three feet to get above the 500-year Design Flood Elevation and the exterior of the building was flood-proofed above the 500-year Flood Protection Elevation.

 Initial construction began in late 2014 and the Sagamore Pendry Baltimore hotel opened in March 2017.